 Download Overcast: iOS

 Google has gotten into the podcast game, with its very own podcasting app.
 Google Podcasts is a must-have if you own a Google Home speaker along with an Android phone.
-And now the redesigned app is available for iPhones, too, with an iOS version.
+And now the redesigned app is available for iPhones, too.

 You'll be able to start a podcast on your phone during your commute and pick up where you left off when you get home by picking up the podcast on your smart speaker.
 Other features include the ability to adjust playback speed, Google Assistant integration and adding podcasts to the app directly from Google searches.
 Google also promises AI-powered capabilities in the future, such as automatic closed captioning.
 For now, a redesign emphasizes podcast discovery, with the Explore tab in the app featuring a For You section that recommends podcasts based on your interests.